Globoplox/blah/README.md

 Stacklang can `require` another `.sl` file relative to itself.
 This will not compile required file, but this allow to gather prototyping informations, such as structure of types, prototype of functions and globals.
-As they are not compiled, the required files muse be compiled and linked along to avoid undefined reference at link time.
+As they are not compiled, the required files must be compiled and linked along to avoid undefined reference at link time.
 This also allows to require prototypes and actually link with another implementation (useful for interoperability between assembly and stacklang).

 ### ABI